Manage Windows LAPS using powershell

 • Either DeviceLocalCredential.Read.All or DeviceLocalCredential.ReadBasic.All.

-Using DeviceLocalCredential.ReadBasic.All permission, you can only check like when the password was backed up to Azure AD and expiration time of the password etc.
+With the DeviceLocalCredential.ReadBasic.All permission, you can only check details such as when the password was backed up to Entra ID and its expiration time.

 • Go to API Permissions under Manage.